 Nick Davies 04:52

 It does.
 You can think of it like an MRI of your mind, like a snapshot in time, and it’s often reflective of what you’re doing right now in your life.
-And if you’re going through a big change in certain areas, that’s going to show up.
-If you’re in a place where you feel really comfortable, then that’s going to show up, as well.
-If you’re in a place where you’re frustrated, then that’s going to show up, as well.
-And it allows you to get ahead a little bit.
+If you’re going through a big change in certain areas, that’s going to show up.
+If you’re in a place where you feel really comfortable, then that’s going to show up as well.
+If you’re in a place where you’re frustrated, then that’s going to show up as well.
+It allows you to get ahead a little bit.

-You can think of them like different levels because we’ve got those three ways of thinking, and then the internal version of that and the external version of that, there’s six different areas to look at.
-And if nothing else, it’s just a way to say, “Okay, well, that might be an issue for you, how does it show up?
+You can think of them like different levels because we’ve got those three ways of thinking, and then the internal version of that and the external version of that.
+There’s six different areas to look at.
+If nothing else, it’s just a way to say, “Okay, well, that might be an issue for you.
+How does it show up?
 This is how we’ve seen it show up.”
-And we’ve run thousands of these things and we can see the patterns that open and the type of profiles that pull together.
-And it becomes super powerful, yeah.
-And awareness, this is a big tool for creating that awareness.
+We’ve run thousands of these things, and we can see the patterns that open and the type of profiles that pull together.
+It becomes super powerful.
+This is a big tool for creating that awareness.

-But absolutely, first things first when working with clients, whether it’s individuals looking to just put their life together and life performance in different parts of their life or it’s working on their business or it’s working towards a new career or if it’s business owners that are working with teams.
-The first things first is understanding where you are, understanding where you are.
-And this is a key component of that, for sure.
+Absolutely, when working with clients, whether it’s individuals looking to just put their life together and life performance in different parts of their life, or it’s working on their business, or it‘s working towards a new career, or if it’s business owners that are working with teams, the first things first is understanding where you are.
+This is a key component of that, for sure.

 Chris Ippolito 06:21

-But then again, you were saying yesterday when we went through mine… And there will be a YouTube exclusive episode of us going through my MindScan assessment, which was really fun.
-And thanks, Nick, for doing that.
-But you were saying that, shoot, I lost my train of thought there.
-But you were saying that it was basically like some people, oh, that’s what it was, some people are actually happy.
-Like when they take that assessment, they’re like, “Oh, I’m good with all this,” right?
-Whereas me yesterday, I was a little bit hard on myself.
-But then again, that actually showed up on my MindScan, that I’m going to be a little hard on myself.
+But then again, you were saying yesterday when we went through mine… There will be a YouTube exclusive episode of us going through my MindScan assessment, which was really fun.
+Thanks, Nick, for doing that.
+You were saying that… Shoot, I lost my train of thought there.
+You were saying that it was basically like some people…oh, that’s what it was, some people are actually happy.
+When they take that assessment, they’re like, “Oh, I’m good with all this,” right?
+Whereas me yesterday, I was a little bit hard on myself but then again, that actually showed up on my MindScan, that I’m going to be a little hard on myself.

 Nick Davies 08:01

 I think it’s a great question.
-And it’s actually coming up a lot at the moment with clients and in my own life about it really just comes down to identity.
-And Tony Robbins says the greatest and most powerful part of the human personality is the need to stay consistent with who we think we are.
-And the common example of that is if someone’s stopping smoking versus someone who’s stopped smoking.
-If someone asks that person do they want a cigarette and they say, “I’m trying to quit.”
-Versus if someone says, “Do you want a cigarette?,” and they say, “No, I don’t smoke.
+It’s actually coming up a lot at the moment with clients and in my own life.
+It really just comes down to identity.
+Tony Robbins says the greatest and most powerful part of the human personality is the need to stay consistent with who we think we are.
+The common example of that is if someone’s stopping smoking versus someone who’s stopped smoking.
+If someone asks that person do they want a cigarette and they say, “I’m trying to quit,” versus if someone says, “Do you want a cigarette?” and they say, “No, I don’t smoke.
 I’m not a smoker.”